On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 The pointed Hubbard tree $(H,p)$ is said to be {\em simplicial} if there exists a finite simplicial structure on $H$ for which $P$ is a simplicial map, i.e., $P$ sends an edge of $H$ to an edge of $H$.
 We say $(H',\vp')$ is a {\em pointed simplicial tuning} of $(H,\vp)$ if $(H',\vp')$ is constructed from $(H,\vp)$ by `replacing' the center $\vp$ of local degree $\delta(\p)$ by a simplicial pointed Hubbard tree of degree $\delta(\p)$ and modifying the backward orbits of $\p$ accordingly (see \S \ref{sec:pht} for precise definition).
-We say a pointed Hubbard tree $(H,\vp)$ is {\em iterated-simplicial} if it can be inductively constructed from the trivial pointed Hubbard tree $(H=\{\vp\}, \vp)$ by a sequence of pointed simplicial tunings.
-Our first result shows \begin{theorem} If $\hat P\in \partial \PH_d$ is geometrically finite, then the associated pointed Hubbard tree $(H,\vp)$ is iterated-simplicial.
-Conversely, if $(H,\vp)$ is iterated-simplicial, then there exists a corresponding geometrically finite polynomial $\hat P$ on the boundary $\partial \PH_d$. \end{theorem}
+We say a degree $d$ pointed Hubbard tree $(H,\vp)$ is {\em iterated-simplicial} if it can be inductively constructed from the trivial degree $d$ pointed Hubbard tree $(H=\{\vp\}, \vp)$ by a sequence of pointed simplicial tunings.
+We first show \begin{theorem} If $\hat P\in \partial \PH_d$ is geometrically finite, then the associated pointed Hubbard tree $(H,\vp)$ is iterated-simplicial.
+Conversely, if a degree $d$ pointed Hubbard tree $(H,\vp)$ is iterated-simplicial, then there exists a corresponding geometrically finite polynomial $\hat P$ on the boundary $\partial \PH_d$. \end{theorem}

 We remark that the classification naturally gives a level structure for geometrically finite polynomials on $\partial \PH_d$.
-This level structure is a manifestation of the Schwarz lemma and the incompatible escaping rates (see Figure \ref{fig:D3}) for the critical points for the dynamics in the corresponding Fatou component (see Figure \ref{fig:LF} and the discussions below Theorem \ref{thm:shtr}).
+This level structure is a manifestation of the Schwarz lemma and the incompatible escaping rates for the critical points for the dynamics in the corresponding Fatou component (see Figure \ref{fig:D3} and the discussions below Theorem \ref{thm:shtr}).